 These may seem like bizarre items to collect, yet gas station collectibles, known as petroliana, attract a variety of hobbyists eager to decorate garages and auto-related businesses.
 From gas pumps and grease guns to retro-style metal oil cans and containers, oil and gas memorabilia are in high demand among vintage car enthusiasts and automotive buffs.

 A symbol of glamour and luxury, perfume bottles are often miniature works of art highly sought after by connoisseurs.
-There is a vast range of collectible vintage perfume bottles worth investing in, but the top of the league remains René Lalique.
+There is a vast range of collectable vintage perfume bottles worth investing in, but the top of the league remains René Lalique.
 A renowned glass designer, he teamed up with perfume maker François Coty in the 1920s and launched the concept of selling high-class perfumes in exquisite, specially-designed bottles, which still appeal to scent bottle collectors around the world today.

 While some people collect antique furniture or license plates, others collect tattoos.
 Tattoo aficionados can be divided into two types: those who prefer a patchwork style with many random designs and those who approach their body like a curated tattoo exhibit and cover themselves with cohesive pieces that work together.
 And like any other collector, it’s the rarity and style of their ink masterpieces that really gets them going.